RICHMOND RIVER COUNTY COUNCIL

 The functions of General Manager are undertaken conjointly under an arrangement with Rous Water.
 Administrative services are provided by Rous Water on a fee-for-service basis.

-A copy of the information posted onto the Richmond River County Council website can also be requested in person from Council’s Administration Centre, Level 4, 218-232 Molesworth Street, Lismore NSW 2480 between 8:30am to 4:30pm from Monday to Friday excluding Public Holidays.
-Alternatively you can request a copy be posted to you by emailing firstname.lastname@example.org, telephoning (02) 6621 8314 or by mailing your request to Richmond River County Council, PO Box 230, Lismore NSW 2480.
+A copy of the information posted onto the Richmond River County Council website can also be requested in person from the Rous Water Administration Centre, Level 4, 218-232 Molesworth Street, Lismore NSW 2480 between 8:30am to 4:30pm from Monday to Friday, excluding public holidays.
+Alternatively you can request a copy be posted to you by emailing email@example.com, telephoning (02) 6623 3891 or by mailing your request to Richmond River County Council, PO Box 230, Lismore NSW 2480.

-A range of options exist for public participation in the Council policy development process.
-In particular, subject to sections 10A and 10B of the Local Government Act 1993 (NSW) which make provision for the closure of meetings in certain circumstances, members of the public may attend Council meetings.
+Public access is available at the commencement of all Council meetings, whereby members of the public may address Council on matters listed in the business paper relevant for the meeting subject to sections 10A and 10B of the Local Government Act 1993 (NSW), which make provision for the closure of meetings in certain circumstances.

 Other opportunities for public participation include but are not limited to the following: